alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### Where do you need help?
 * Objective setting- next week after the workshop is probably a good time
+ * EK - Please make a google doc to start drafting this and we can discuss it in the next few weeks.
+Thanks for highlighting this.

 #### Any other topics
 N/A